The Fixed Sub-Center: A Better Way to Capture Data Complexity: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset}.
-We evaluate the performance of our method using the top-1 accuracy of Caltech-256 \cite{griffin2007caltech} and Mini-ImageNet \cite{krizhevsky2012imagenet}.
+We evaluate the performance of our method using the top-1 and top-5 accuracies of Caltech-256 \cite{griffin2007caltech} and Mini-ImageNet \cite{krizhevsky2012imagenet}.
 Caltech-256 has 256 classes with more than 80 images in each class.
 Mini-ImageNet contains a total of 60,000 images from 100 classes.
 To validate the proposed F-SC on the fine-grained image classification (FGVC) task, we test it on CUB2011 \cite{wah2011caltech} and Cars-196 \cite{krause2015fine}.
 CUB-2011 is a bird dataset that consists of 200 bird species and 11788 images.
 Cars-196 consists of 196 car classes and 16185 images.

 \textbf{Implementation details}.
 We use the PyTorch toolbox \cite{paszke2019pytorch} to implement our experiments.
 During training, we used the standard SGD optimizer with a momentum of 0.9 to train all the models.
 The weight decay is set to 4E-5.
 The cosine learning schedule \cite{he2019bag} with an initial learning rate of 0.01 is adopted.
-All experiments are conducted on an NVIDIA GeForce GTX 1080Ti (11 GB) GPU.
-We use ResNet-18 as the backbone in image classification, which is pre-trained on the ImageNet dataset \cite{krizhevsky2012imagenet} and then fine-tuned on the target datasets.
+We use ResNet-50 as the backbone.
+All experiments are conducted on an NVIDIA GeForce GTX 3080 (10 GB) GPU.
 The images are cropped to 224 × 224 as the input.
 Random horizontal flipping and random cropping are used for data augmentation.
 In fine-grained recognition, we follow the experimental setup of \cite{qian2019softtriple}.